Tool Box Organization Ideas: 20 Tips and Hacks

 • Use a tool pouch to keep frequently used tools on hand

-• Keep lockout/tagout supplies organized at a designated place for easy access
+• Keep lockout/tagout supplies organized in a LOTO station for easy access

 Manufacturing